-(PC app.
-2/13/12, 9/19/11, 2/8/10) [Adapted from Unit II Federal Parkland Policies 1 through 6, pp. 61-62]
+[Adapted from Unit II Federal Parkland Policies 1 through 6, pp. 61-62]

 C-PK-II State Parks.
 The State Department of Parks and Recreation has numerous holdings in the Coastal Zone, several of which have not been developed.
-Collectively, these holdings form Tomales Bay State Park and limited portions of Mount The Department has Tamalpais State Park. prepared a general Plan for both Tomales Bay State Park, which includes most of the state park lands in Marin County's Coastal Zone, as well as Mount Tamalpais State Park.
-Development within the state parks should be consistent with their adopted General Plans as described below.
+Collectively, these holdings form Tomales Bay State Park and limited portions of Mount Tamalpais State Park.
+The Department has prepared a general Plan for both Tomales Bay State Park, which includes most of the state park lands in Marin County's Coastal Zone, as well as Mount Tamalpais State Park.